, Knaus Tabbert thinks this problem can be solved with the help of rotary engines; they call this the E.Power Drive concept.

 Why are RVs hard to electrify?

 Converting RVs to electric would be a great benefit to the environment.
 There have been substantial efforts to build electric RVs, but the vehicle structure has made things difficult for engineers.

 RVs aren’t aerodynamic, and they can weigh double or more than a regular car.
 This would make it hard for the electric car batteries to get a lot of range.
 So far, there doesn’t seem to be a quick solution that increases their efficiency enough to be effective.

-If the problem was range alone, hydrogen fuel cells could be a potential solution.
+could be a potential solution.
 Fuel cells have their own problems with efficiency, though.
 They allow for faster refueling and can go for longer distances on a full tank, but they need almost double the amount of energy.

 The technology is also significantly more expensive to develop, so save some drastic improvements, automakers will most likely stick with batteries.

 Knaus Tabbert, a German camper manufacturer, has determined that electric RVs can be viable, and may have found a potential solution—Wankel rotary engines as range extenders.
 Knaus has created a Class-C RV that uses a rotary engine to help power the electric motor and extend its range.

 This blended system, which Knaus has named the E.Power Drive concept, relies mostly on the 35 kWh electric battery motor.
 The battery capability is somewhat underwhelming due to its size, offering a range of 56 miles with the speed topping out at around 68 mph.

 But RV lovers can rest easy.
 As soon as the battery depletes, the rotary engine activates and works to

 and power the RV.
 The rotary only needs one tank of fuel to power the RV for five days.
 The engine even helps when the vehicle is parked by speeding up the charging process, cutting the charge time by almost two and a half hours.